 The biggest limit to how you can make your website work for you is your imagination.

-One cool example is Atlas Wealth Management who put a survey on their website, allowing them to capture broad insights from their targeted niche.
+One cool example is Atlas Wealth Management which put a survey on its website, allowing them to capture broad insights from its targeted niche.

-Here’s a screenshot from one advice practice who uses a simple WordPress Gravity Form to collect client feedback via their website.
+Here’s a screenshot from one advice practice that uses a simple WordPress Gravity Form to collect client feedback via their website.